-All images © DC Comics, Inc. and Marvel Characters, Inc.
+All images © DC Comics and Marvel, as appropriate.

 The two largest comics companies for most of the last 40 years, Marvel Comics and DC Comics, have had an unusual and fluctuating relationship, running the gamut from intense rivalry and sniping to moments of apparent partnership.
 The competition side is easy to explain: they’re selling to the same buyers in the same marketplace.
 The partnership is less so, but when it happens, it’s usually fueled by the staff and editors of the two companies, who are often friends, and include people who have worked at both companies.
-Since both firms are headquartered in New York City, and have a lot in common, fraternizing is perhaps inevitable.
+Since both firms were for a long time headquartered in New York City, and had a lot in common, fraternizing was perhaps inevitable.

 Since all the titles and characters were essentially “new,” all 24 books needed new logos.
 This called for a lot of design work, especially considering they’d most likely be used only once each, but then the same could be said for the art in each title.
 The two companies approached the logo design issue a little differently, but both ended up with mostly the same solution: work with the guy who’d designed many of the logos being referenced to create the mash-ups…namely, me!
 In the beginning, though, several of the Marvel logos were designed by JG Roshell of Comicraft, and at DC the logos were overseen and sometimes designed or assembled by Curtis King on staff.